Home / DIY / 27 Homemade Smokers to Add Smoked Flavor to Meat or Fish

 9- Use Clay Pot To Make A Homemade Smoker

-Follow these step by step instructions on how to build a smoker and you’ll amaze your family and friends with your resourcefulness.
+Follow these step by step instructions on how to build a smoker like this one by motherearthnews. and you’ll amaze your family and friends with your resourcefulness.
 These plans transform a clay flower pot into a unique and functional smoker that is the perfect size for a small deck or patio.
 Take this model with you to the beach or mountains for smoking meat away from home.
 Also check out diy clay pot heater.

 Clay Pot Smoker